 - Tabasco or other hot sauce to taste

-1 Set a 2-quart pot of well salted water over high heat.
+Set a 2-quart pot of well salted water over high heat.
 As the water heats to a boil, cut the chicken breasts into large (2 1/2-inch) chunks.
 When the water boils, add the chicken.
-Turn off the heat and cover the pot.
+Return to a simmer, then turn off the heat, and cover the pot.
 Let sit for 15 minutes (time it) or more while you prepare everything else.

 Serve over butter lettuce or between two pieces of bread for a sandwich.